 Figure 3: The accuracy of linking attack on GTEx dataset. a-b) The ICI leakage versus predictability for all the indels before (a) and after (b) signal profile anonymization. c) The linking attack accuracy with a changing number of variants used in the attack.
 The x-axis shows the number of variants used in the attack and the y-axis shows the accuracy of linking. d) When the adversary uses 200 variants in (c) and selects linking based on thresholding d1,2 (shown on x-axis), the plot shows on the y-axis the sensitivity (black) and positive predictive value (red) of linkings for real (solid) and random (dashed) datasets while d1,2 is changed.

-Figure 4: a-b) Scatter plots show ICI leakage versus predictability for Kasowski (a) and Kilpinen (b) datasets. c) The accuracy of linking attack on the two datasets for a genotyping only scenario.
+Figure 4: Leakage from ChIP-Seq signal profiles through small deletions. a-b) Scatter plots show ICI leakage versus predictability for Kasowski (a) and Kilpinen (b) datasets. c) The accuracy of linking attack on the two datasets for a genotyping only scenario.
 The x-axis shows the changing number of variants used in the attack and the y-axis shows the linking accuracy. d) The accuracy of linking on the two datasets when the adversary performs the attack by joint discovery and genotyping of deletions. e) The accuracy of linking of NA12878 when adversary utilizes different combinations of histone modifications.
 The first column shows different combinations.
 The middle column indicates whether NA12878 is identifiable among 1000 Genomes samples, represented by green check for yes and red cross for no. The third column is a schematic representation of signal profiles for each combination.

 Figure 5: Representation of the linking attack that utilizes Hi-C interaction matrix data. a) Schematic representation of how genome-wide signal profile is computed from the interaction matrix.
 Each column i of the matrix is summed along the rows and the total value is recorded at the ith entry of the signal profile. b) Table shows whether NA12878 is vulnerable when different resolutions of the interaction matrix is used in linking.
 A green check indicates that NA12878 is vulnerable while a red cross indicates it is not vulnerable.